Europe Road Trip: 25 Incredible Routes

 Schloss Lichtenstein is a pretty little Neo-Gothic castle built in the romantic style.
 It may not have the scale of other castles but it’s charming and quirky, with amazing views.

-Hohenzollern Palace (also known as Sigmaringen Castle) sits 50km to the southeast, can be seen on the horizon for miles around, and is a real hidden gem in Germany.
+Hohenzollern Castle does have the scale, along with grandeur, Rapunzel towers, and a long royal history.
+Just to confuse you, Hohenzollern Palace (also known as Sigmaringen Castle) sits 50km to the southeast and can be seen on the horizon for miles around.

 Our next stop is the daddy of German castles, Neuschwanstein.
-Just outside Fussen, in the village of Schwangau, Neuschwanstein is a truly stunning Cinderella-esque schloss built by the fascinating historical figure of King Ludwig II, who ruled Bavaria in the 19th century.
+Just outside Fussen, in the village of Schwangau, Neuschwanstein is a truly stunning Cinderella-esque schloss built by the fascinating historical figure King Ludwig II, who ruled Bavaria in the 19th century.

 If you have time when visiting Neuschwanstein Castle, take a walk out to Marienbrucke bridge where you can take the perfect images of the castle, the earlier the better!
-This castle gets very busy every day through the year, so make sure you book tickets online before arriving.

 Next up, take in Oberammergau, home of the famous once-in-a-decade Passion Play.
 There is also a fantastic public spa here, which may be just the thing after a few days of driving.
 The Germans know how to do a spa and this is one of the best we’ve visited.